Change begins with the right people.

 She comes to us from Boston, where she was an Associate Creative Director at Hill Holiday writing print, radio, TV, direct mail and annual reports for banks, retail stores and telecom companies.
 As a middle child, she's always been adept at listening to all points of view and synthesizing diverse ideas into one distinct message, such as, "Shut up.
 I can't hear myself think."

-At Salter Mitchell, Lisa eagerly uses her copy power for good, selling rain barrels for EPA, child safety for Safe Kids Worldwide, clinical trials for NIH and physical activity for various anti-obesity initiatives.
+At Marketing for Change™, Lisa eagerly uses her copy power for good, selling rain barrels for EPA, child safety for Safe Kids Worldwide, clinical trials for NIH and physical activity for various anti-obesity initiatives.
 She also wrote most of the copy for this website.

 So we asked her: Hey Lisa, could you take a moment and interview Lisa?